Do you ever hear yourself saying any of these phrases that have become all too common in homes across the world these days?

 2. All Technology Must Be Parent Approved

-Whether it’s watching a certain television show, downloading a new app, using our family computer (which sits in our open living room by the way so we can always monitor them on it) or purchasing a new video game, they MUST ask our permission.
-If they do not, and this includes at other people’s houses, and we find out then it results in a TOTAL loss of all technology.
+Whether it’s watching a certain television show, downloading a new app, using your family computer (which is good to place in an open living area so you can always monitor them on it) or purchasing a new video game, they MUST ask your permission.
+If they do not, and this includes at other people’s houses, and you find out then it results in a TOTAL loss of all technology.

-Each family has to determine for themselves the length of the time-out from tech based on the offense, but this is a zero tolerance policy and we as parents should NEVER make an exception.
+Each family has to determine for themselves the length of the time-out from tech based on the offense, but this is a zero tolerance policy and you as their parent should NEVER make an exception.

 If you are unsure about whether or not something is appropriate for your child – A simple visit to Common Sense Media should provide you with all the info you need.